Frequently Asked Questions

 If you have questions concerning how your taxes will be calculated, please contact the jurisdictions that have requested reappraisal.
 See FAQ section Contact Information for Reappraisal Jurisdictions for their contact information.

 Which jurisdictions have requested a disaster reappraisal?

-We have received seven authorizations for reappraisal: Woodlands Township, Harris County-Montgomery County MUD 386, City of Katy, Spring Branch ISD, City of Shoreacres, La Porte ISD, Harris County – Fort Bend County MUD 1, Katy ISD, Piney Point Village, and Humble ISD.
+We have received ten authorizations for reappraisal: Woodlands Township, Harris County-Montgomery County MUD 386, City of Katy, Spring Branch ISD, City of Shoreacres, La Porte ISD, Harris County – Fort Bend County MUD 1, Katy ISD, Piney Point Village and Humble ISD.

 What date will be used to prorate my taxes?

 August 23, 2017 is the date the governor declared Harris County a disaster area.
 This will be the date used to prorate your taxes no matter what specific date your property was damaged during Harvey.